bagustris/snr/readme.md

-# A repository for paper *"Automatic Speech Naturalness Recognition from Acted Dialogue"*
+# A repository for paper *" Automatic Naturalness Recognition from Acted Speech Using Neural Networks"*

+This paper is accepted in APSIPA-ASC 2021, Tokyo.
+Pre-print and slide will be added in this repository.

 by
 Bagus Tris Atmaja, Akira Sasou, Masato Akagi